TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Get-JcSdkPolicyGroupAssociation](Get-JcSdkPolicyGroupAssociation.md)
-This endpoint returns the _direct_ associations of this Configuration (Policy) Group.
+This endpoint returns the _direct_ associations of this Policy Group.

-A direct association can be a non-homogeneous relationship between 2 different objects, for example Configuration (Policy) Groups and Configurations (Policies).
+A direct association can be a non-homogeneous relationship between 2 different objects, for example Policy Groups and Policies.

 #### Sample Request